How to Find the Best Travel Deals in 60 Seconds

 Like we said, we totalllly feel you in not wanting to spend a week searching for a flight—uh, time is of the essence.
 Thanks to sites like airfarewatchdog.com, which sends a ping to your Gmail when there’s a deal for your flight plan, we don’t have to have 20 browser tabs open to find that hidden price drop.
 Perfect for our lazy asses.

 ….on Facebook and Twitter.
-Often airlines will post exclusive deals and notifications on discounts on their accounts.
+Often airlines will post exclusive deals and notifications on discounts on their social media accounts.
 It’s practically the best way to get the inside intel.